Our city

 A great place to make a living, a great place to make a life

-Calgary is one of the most liveable cities on the planet, recently ranking seventh most liveable by the Economist Intelligence Unit.
+Calgary is one of the most liveable cities on the planet, recently ranking fifth most liveable by the Economist Intelligence Unit.
 We have an excellent quality of life, a vibrant arts and culture scene, low taxes and access to the best Mother Nature has to offer with the majestic Rocky Mountains only an hour’s drive away.

 Doing business in Calgary is friendly and our entrepreneurial spirit runs deep.
 With affordable downtown office space, we aim to cut red tape, enable innovation and nurture our growing startup and small business economy, equipped with an educated and high tech workforce.